mry/synology-tailscale/README.md

 Synology NAS package for Tailscale based on precompiled static binaries.

+## Caveats
+Currently it is not possible to use the routing feature of Tailscale where your Synology would act as a gateway to your whole subnet.
+Instead you need to install Tailscale on each device you need to access.
+The reason is missing modules in the Linux kernel used by Synology (in DSM 6).
+Hopefully this is fixed for DSM 7, which is in beta.
+Read more details here: https://github.com/tailscale/tailscale/issues/451#issuecomment-641506017 When you run Tailscale on a Synology you will be informed of this.

 ## Disclaimer

 You use everything here at your own risk.
 I am not responsible if this